christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 * Long-term marriage is the goal of love
 * Sex is the supreme expression of love (and therefore infrequent sex and adultery are love catastrophes).
 When you've found your soul mate, sex is great forever (even with kids and work), and you should never be attracted to anyone else.
 * The right partner intuitively understands you without trying.
-* Relationships driven by practicalities (like having similar bathroom etiquette) or money are sinister ("gold-digger", "social climber")
+* Relationships driven by practicalities (like having similar bathroom etiquette) or money are sinister ("gold-digger"; "social climber")

-This is how love works in every movie you've ever seen, and every book you've ever read.
+This is how love works in every movie you've ever seen and every book you've ever read.

 **This script is arbitrary, relatively new, and a bad formula for relationships.**

 Romanticism sets unrealistic expectations and sets lovers up for disaster.
 You'll need to rethink cultural assumptions - what you've been set up to think of as "normal love" - and work to succeed.

-The Classical model, this book proposes, is better.
-Classical love has the attitudes that:
+This book proposes that the Classical model is better.
+Classical love teaches:

 * love and sex aren't necessarily coupled
 * discussing money and practicalities is necessary for long term relationship success
 * everyone is flawed, and you'll never find everything you want in a single person
-* understanding another person requires immense and stilted effort
+* understanding another person requires immense conscious effort

 ## 2. Object Choice

 Romanticism would say humans choose who to fall in love with based on an innate sense that guides us to a partner that's perfect for us.
-Humans probably fall in love with people that love them in **familiar ways** - the ways their parents cared for them as children - which isn't necessarily correct or positive (as all heuristics are).
+Humans probably fall in love with people that love them in **familiar ways** - the ways their parents cared for them as children - which isn't necessarily correct or positive (see the [Familiarity Heuristic](https://en.wikipedia.org/wiki/Familiarity_heuristic) for more on this general thinking error).

 Humans may have negative patterns of what they think they want from a partner that were created when they were too young to understand them.

 It's important to understand what you currently think you want from a partner, and then critically analyze if they're valid.
-It can be hard not to positively spin the things you want, especially if you think they're negative, so finishing these sentence fragments may help:
+It can be hard to positively spin the things you want, especially if you think they're negative, so finishing these sentence fragments may help:

 * If I tell a partner how much I need them, they will...
 * When someone tells me they really need me, I...